-Dear Chairmen Benedetto and Mannion:
+Dear Chairmen Hembree and Vice-Chairman Seltzer:

-On behalf of the American Speech-Language-Hearing Association, I write to comment on A. 3866/S. 1930, which would require the New York School for the Deaf (NYSD), with the New York State Education Department (NYSED), to select language developmental milestones for children who are deaf or hard of hearing (D/HH), create a parent resource, and select existing tools and assessments for educators to assess language and literacy development of children who are D/HH.
-The bill would also create an NYSED Advisory Committee to recommend milestones.
+On behalf of the American Speech-Language-Hearing Association, I write to comment on Senate Bill 490, which would require the State Board of Education and the State Department of Education to select language developmental milestones for children who are deaf or hard of hearing (D/HH), create a parent resource, and select existing tools and assessments for educators to assess language and literacy development of children who are D/HH.
+The bill would also create an ad-hoc advisory committee to recommend milestones.
 The goal of this legislation is to ensure that children who are D/HH are ready for kindergarten using either American Sign Language (ASL) or English.

 The American Speech-Language-Hearing Association (ASHA) is the national professional, scientific, and credentialing association for 218,000 members and affiliates who are audiologists; speech-language pathologists; speech, language, and hearing scientists; audiology and speech-language pathology support personnel; and students.
-Over 19,000 ASHA members reside in New York.
+Over 3,000 ASHA members reside in South Carolina.

-ASHA strongly supports the intent of A. 3866/S. 1930, which is to ensure young children who are D/HH have a strong language foundation for kindergarten readiness and academic success.
-Additionally, ASHA supports a family's right to decide the most appropriate language(s) (e.g., American Sign Language, spoken language, or both), communication mode(s) (e.g., augmentative and alternative communication), and education plan for their child.
-ASHA does not support A. 3866/S. 1930 as currently drafted given provisions in the bills that create unnecessary and burdensome requirements that interfere with the decision-making authority of the Individualized Family Service Plan (IFSP) and Individualized Education Program (IEP) teams required under the Individuals with Disabilities Education Act (IDEA).
+ASHA strongly supports the intent of S.B.
+490, which is to ensure young children who are D/HH have a strong language foundation for kindergarten readiness and academic success.
+ASHA also supports a family's right to decide the most appropriate language(s) (e.g., American Sign Language, spoken language, or both), communication mode(s) (e.g., augmentative and alternative communication), and education plan for their child.
+However, S.B.
+490 includes provisions that undermine these goals and create unnecessary and burdensome requirements that interfere with the decision-making authority of the Individualized Family Service Plan (IFSP) and Individualized Education Program (IEP) teams required under the Individuals with Disabilities Education Act (IDEA).